Cookie Dough as a GIFT?

 Once ready to “gift”, place them in a container of your choice, there are so many creative options!

 The easiest way to both store and present these dough balls are simply wrapping them in parchment paper, the receiver of the gift can easily smooth it out and use it to line their cookie sheet for baking!

 Simply lay the number of dough balls tightly on the parchment (I did 3 rows of 4), bring up the ends of the parchment, then fold over about a 1/2 inch, keep folding until you have the parchment snug to the dough.
 Fold in the ends of the parchment like you would a gift and tuck underneath.
 Using some kitchen twine, wrap starting longway from the top and the under, then back around to the front and tie a bow.

-If desired, place a cute tag (I love these wood tags) and maybe a sprig of evergreen, berries or lavender with the following instructions:
+If desired, place a cute tag (I love these wood tags) and maybe a sprig of evergreen, berries or rosemary with the following instructions: